seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 ----------------------------

-The ``TargetLowering`` class is used by SelectionDAG based instruction selectors primarily to describe how LLVM code should be lowered to SelectionDAG operations.
+The ``TargetLowering`` class is used by SelectionDAG based instruction selectors primarily to describe how LLVM37 code should be lowered to SelectionDAG operations.
 Among other things, this class indicates:

 * an initial register class to use for various ``ValueType``\s,